prateekchandan/CS306-CompilersLab/lab-5/README.txt

 Instructions to run:
 1) Write the code you want to compile in test.c (in the project root directory)
-2) Run the following command: ./gen.sh
+2) Run the following command: ./gen.sh [-s]
-[
+(-s is an optional flag for creating an executable which displays statistics of the code along with output) [
 After doing the above note that:
 Inside the project root directory: